jentery/508/index.md

 ## Week 15 | Portfolio

 Please compile all of your digital and tactile materials into a portfolio using an approach of your choice.
 With the portfolio, include a brief cover letter describing the effects of your various alterations.
 Please note: a cover letter is not a seminar paper or journal article.
 For the purposes of this seminar, it should describe, reflect, and project, not analyze, deconstruct, or interrogate.

-# Thanks

-I would like to thank Kari Kraus and Bill Turkel, whose work deeply informs this course, which was also inspired by Herbert Blau's "Traditions of the Avant-Garde" seminar (2005) at the University of Washington.